07 Checkpoint: Lists

 Purpose

-Reinforce your understanding that numbers are passed to a function by value and lists are passed to a function by reference.
+Reinforce your understanding that Python numbers are immutable and Python lists are mutable.

 Problem Statement